department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 [IF ANY ISSUE WITH PHONE SHARE - screen share the mobile design from computer]

 ---
-- This should look like what you would see on VA.gov from your phone - does it look familiar?
+- This should look like what you'd see on VA.gov from your phone - does it look familiar?
 - I'm going to move through a couple pages.
 I want you to feel free to guide or direct me where to go on the page
 - Let's say you were going to sign into your account to [PRIOR MENTIONED TASK or “refill a prescription”].
    - Would you normally select the "sign in" button?
    - [ADAVANCE to the sign in options page]
    - Ok and then which option would you select here?
-   - [IF THEY USE Login.gov or ID.me - ok I understand that is how you'd sign in.
+   - [IF Login.gov or ID.me - ok I understand that's how you'd sign in.
 Today let's pretend that you're a veteran who uses the DSLogin option.
 Are you ok with that?]
-   - Before we move on, when I select the sign in option we'll skip the part where we actually put in your username and password and we'll move right to the next page.
+   - Before we move on, when I select the sign in option we'll skip the part where we actually put in a username and password and we'll move right to the next page.
+      - What would you expect to see just after the sign in page?
    - Also I will warn you that I'll only leave the next page up breifly.
 It can be jarring when I hide it, but it's a technique that helps us get your first impression.
-Again we aren't testing you you don't have to do anything special, but we can understand how well the page works by the first impression it leaves on you.
+I want to remind you that we aren't testing you, but we can understand how well the page works by the first impression it leaves on you.
-   - [Brief pause]
+   - Ok, so if we're ready to go...
+[BRIEF PAUSE]
-   - Ok so, let's pretend that you're putting in your username and password for [MHV or DSLogin].
+   - ...let's pretend that you're putting in your username and password for [DSLogin OR MHV].
    - [ADVANCE to modal]
 - So now you're signed in.
 Can you start to describe for me what you see or what you might do here?
    - [STOP SCREEN SHARE or otherwise hide the modal while they answer]
    - [NOTE if cognative disability/decline or participant seems more slow and methodical, leave up a few more seconds]
-   - What did you expect to see when we signed in?
    - How did the page you saw compare to what you expected?
    - If you saw that pop up while you were actually signing in, what would you do next?
       - [PROMPT: maybe close it right away?
 Or read through it?]
    - It was really quick, but could you tell me about anything on the last screen that stood out to you?